 Siting the project more than 27 miles (~24 nautical miles) offshore is expected to reduce potential impacts to birds, since most species stay relatively close to shore.
 Dominion is currently conducting monthly avian/bird surveys for one year as part of the VOWTAP.
 The survey results to date show low bird activity in the project area.

-Dominion will apply for and receive a number of Federal, state, and local permits and approvals for the project, and will be required to comply with several Federal, state, and local environmental laws and regulations, including the National Environmental Policy Act, Endangered Species Act, Marine Mammal Protection Act, Magnuson-Stevens Fishery Conservation & Management Act, Historic Preservation Act, Clean Water Act, and Clean Air Act.
-The project will be designed and operated to avoid potential impacts to the environment to the extent possible, including potential effects on marine mammals, sea turtles, and other aquatic life.
+Dominion has received a number of Federal, state, and local permits and approvals for the project, and will be required to comply with several Federal, state, and local environmental laws and regulations, including the National Environmental Policy Act, Endangered Species Act, Marine Mammal Protection Act, Magnuson-Stevens Fishery Conservation & Management Act, Historic Preservation Act, Clean Water Act, and Clean Air Act.
+The project will be designed and operated to minimize potential impacts to the environment to the extent possible, including potential effects on marine mammals, sea turtles, and other aquatic life.